Platform Jobs

 Viewing Job Details

-Get Job operations returned detailed information about a specific job.
+Get Job operations detailed information about a specific job.

 For example, the Get Risk Data Job operation returns information about a single job created using Risk Data API operations.
 The response returns metadata about that job including its ID, status, and progress: